mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 2.1.1 =
+* Fixed an issue with the Design Profile Page Fix tool.
+* Updated readme.txt to reflect that the plugin has been tested with up to WP 4.8.0.
+* Updated readme.txt to reflect that the plugin has been tested with up to WooCommerce 3.1.1.

 = 2.1.0 =
 * Added a system for theming the output of the plugin.